Greener labs. Greener Illinois.

 - Create a pipette tip box recycling program for your lab.

-- If you print, set default printer settings to 2 sided, black and white.
+- If you print, set default printer settings to two-sided, black-and-white.

 - If you print, collect and reuse scrap paper for printing.
 Make sure that your lab members know how to load this paper into the printer.